Ajinkya2706/Ajinkya2706/README.md

 - 👋 Hi, I’m @Ajinkya2706
 - 👀 I’m interested in ...
 Coding and Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently Pursuing...
 Enginnering
 - 💞️ I’m looking to collaborate on ...
+Web Devlopment
 - 📫 How to reach me ...

 <!---